 ~ I received product samples in exchange for an honest, independent review of this curriculum I love and have used in my homeschool.
 Please see our full disclosure policy. ~

-We found Oak Meadow Curriculum early on in our homeschooling.
+We found Oak Meadow (OM) Curriculum early on in our homeschooling.
 When my daughter was six, she loved to work with her hands.
 She was always following me around, eager to help with chores and imitate my ways.
 She loved making things out of cardboard and tons of tape!
 So when I looked for a first grade curriculum, I wanted one that was very hands on.
-I was delighted when I found Oak Meadow – First Grade – full of hands on activities, beautiful art, and lots of resources.
-The Oak Meadow introduction spoke of developing the whole child: head, hands and heart.

-The Complete Oak Meadow (OM) – First Grade Curriculum includes the following:
+The Complete Oak Meadow First Grade Curriculum includes the following:

 1. Oak Meadow Syllabus – This includes the language arts, science, math, crafts lessons, resources and how tos.

 2. First Grade Fairy Tales – with both new and retold traditional fairy tales.

 3. Readers – including Oak Meadow Word Families Reader, and Levels 1 and 2 readers from the “I Can Read” series.

 4. Recorder and OM Recorder Book – with very simple songs to play.

 5. Oak Meadow Song Book – with CD.

 I liked how Oak Meadow First Grade was so rich in art.
 It was included in almost every subject.
 For math, little hand drawn gnomes were used to teach concepts.
 Beautiful drawings in the shape of each letter used for the ABCs.
 This approach gave my daughter a nice, gentle introduction to elementary academics!
 And with the Main Lesson Books, (see explanation below), we had a beautiful collection of her first grade work at the end of the year!